cleo.finance Blog – How to backtest, automate trading strategies

 BTCUSDT H1 – Falling Wedge Pattern

-How to Trade a Falling Wedge Pattern automatically?
+How to Trade a Falling Wedge Pattern automatically or as a crypto bot?

 Using the trendline trading tool on Cleo.finance, you can quickly spot and draw rising wedge patterns right on the trading chart.
 Once you identify the pattern, you can take advantage of automation to execute your trading strategy by setting trendlines as your entry and exit conditions.
 It allows you to take advantage of potential breakout opportunities when the price moves above or below the trendline while limiting your downside risk by exiting the trade if the price moves in the opposite direction of the breakout.